ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_describe_network.md

 Scope: Setup
 Level: User Goal
 Actors: User (usually a sysadmin)
-Brief: User creates instances and clusters to describe the network topology.
+Brief: User renames instances and creates clusters to describe the network topology.

 ## Scenarios

-Precondition: Setup
+Precondition: Setup instance
-Main success scenario: User successfully creates instances and clusters of multiple instances.
+Main success scenario: User successfully renames instances and creates clusters of multiple instances.
 Alternative scenario: -
-Error scenario: Technical problems while creating instances/clusters.
+Error scenario: Technical problems while renaming or creating clusters.
 The user is informed about the issue.
 Postcondition: User can now configure single instances or all instances in a cluster at once.
 Non-functional Constraints:
 	- Essential functionality